-ElPs apply to the following scenarios:
+ElPs are applicable to the following scenarios:

-How is EIP billed?
+How is an EIP billed?

 When is an EIP billed?

 You can apply for, bind, unbind and release EIPs.
-With limited EIP resources available, an EIP is only billed for a small usage fee when it is unbound.
+With limited EIP resources available, an EIP is billed for a small usage fee only when it is unbound.

-How do I stop the billing of an EIP?
+How do I stop EIP billing?

 - When you no longer need an EIP, you can release it to stop the billing.
-Go to the EIP Console, click More -> Release in the Operation list, and then click OK.
-The released EIP will no longer be charged.

 How can a CVM without public IP access public network?